HuRef: HUman-REadable Fingerprint for Large Language Models: Abstract

 \section{Abstract}

 Protecting the copyright of large language models (LLMs) has become crucial due to their resource-intensive training and accompanying carefully designed licenses.
-However, identifying the original base model of an LLM is challenging due to potential parameter alterations through fine-tuning or continued pretraining.
-In this study, we introduce HuRef, a human-readable fingerprint for LLMs that uniquely identifies the base model without exposing model parameters or interfering with training.
-We first observe that the vector direction of LLM parameters remains stable after the model has converged during pretraining, showing negligible perturbations through subsequent training steps, including continued pretraining, supervised fine-tuning (SFT), and RLHF, which makes it a sufficient condition to identify the base model.
+However, identifying the original base model of an LLM is challenging due to potential parameter alterations.
+In this study, we introduce HuRef, a human-readable fingerprint for LLMs that uniquely identifies the base model without interfering with training or exposing model parameters to the public.
+We first observe that the vector direction of LLM parameters remains stable after the model has converged during pretraining, with negligible perturbations through subsequent training steps, including continued pretraining, supervised fine-tuning, and RLHF, which makes it a sufficient condition to identify the base model.
 The necessity is validated by continuing to train an LLM with an extra term to drive away the model parameters' direction and the model becomes damaged.
 However, this direction is vulnerable to simple attacks like dimension permutation or matrix rotation, which significantly change it without affecting performance.
 To address this, leveraging the Transformer structure, we systematically analyze potential attacks and define three invariant terms that identify an LLM's base model.
-We make these invariant terms human-readable by mapping them to a Gaussian vector using a convolutional encoder and then converting it into a natural image with StyleGAN2.
-The encoder discriminates between invariants from different base models and ensures Gaussian output through adversarial training, while StyleGAN2 transforms Gaussian vectors into dog images.
-Consequently, our method generates a dog image as an identity fingerprint for an LLM, where the dog's appearance strongly indicates the LLM's base model.
-Specifically, if the LLM is adapted from another base model, the generated dog highly resembles that model; otherwise if trained independently from scratch, it exhibits a unique dog image distinct from other models.
-Experimental results across various LLMs demonstrate the effectiveness of our method, the generated dog image remains invariant to different training steps, including SFT, RLHF, or even continued pretraining with augmented vocabulary in a new language.
+Due to the potential risk of information leakage, we cannot publish invariant terms directly.
+Instead, we map them to a Gaussian vector using an encoder, then convert it into a natural image using StyleGAN2, and finally publish the image.
+In our black-box setting, all fingerprinting steps are internally conducted by the LLMs owners.
+To ensure the published fingerprints are honestly generated, we introduced Zero-Knowledge Proof (ZKP).
+Experimental results across various LLMs demonstrate the effectiveness of our method.\footnote{The code is available at \url{https://github.com/LUMIA-Group/HuRef}.}